 I’m sure you have heard the saying, “Less is more”, right?
-And when it comes to decorating that is not always true.
-Layering decor is more and is good and texture upon texture is good too!
-But less is more can be a good thing when we think about the beauty of simplicity!
-Then less is best.
-And the more I decorate the more I appreciate simplicity and breathing space in a room.
+Less is “more” is a good thing when we think about the beauty of simplicity!
+Less is actually best.
+And the more I decorate, the more I appreciate simplicity and breathing space in a room.
 Today let’s talk about when less is best…

 If you are not feeling great about the decor in one of your rooms you may need to simplify it.
 Here’s how to tell…

-- when you feel anxious when you walk into a room
+- do you feel anxious when you walk into a room

-- when a room feels cluttered to you
+- the way you feel when a room feels cluttered to you

-- when its hard to see through a room into the next room because your eyes get stuck looking at things in front of you
+- it’s hard to see through a room into the next room because your eyes get stuck looking at things in front of you

 - when things in a room are too matchy-matchy